Azeem-2/final-docusarus/docs/part5/chapter1-humanoid-kinematics-dynamics.md

     return np.array(joint_angles)
 ```

 **IMUs (Inertial Measurement Units)** combine accelerometers and gyroscopes to measure orientation and angular velocity.
-Placed at the end-effector or on body segments, they provide complementary information to joint encoders—especially useful for detecting slippage or external forces.
+Placed at the end-effector or on body segments, they provide complementary information to joint encoders�especially useful for detecting slippage or external forces.

-> **⚠️ Warning:** IMU drift accumulates over time due to integration errors.
+> **??
+Warning:** IMU drift accumulates over time due to integration errors.
 Fuse IMU data with encoder-based forward kinematics using a Kalman filter or complementary filter to maintain accuracy.

 **Force/torque sensors** at the wrist measure interaction forces, critical for manipulation tasks like grasping fragile objects.
 Six-axis sensors measure forces (Fx, Fy, Fz) and torques (Tx, Ty, Tz), enabling wrench-based control.